How to use the command 'ntpdate' (with examples)

 Explanation:

-• sudo: This command is typically run with root privileges in order to set the system time.
+• sudo: This command is executed with elevated (admin) privileges to allow changes to the system clock, which is a protected action.

 Example output: